 Cole opened the first brick-and-mortar version of the vegan fast-food joint in Atlanta back in January 2019.
-Slutty Vegan has since multiplied, with several locations across Georgia, one in Alabama, and the recently-opened spot in Brooklyn, New York City.
+Slutty Vegan has since multiplied, with several locations across Georgia, one in Alabama, and the recently-opened spots in Brooklyn and Harlem, New York.

 New York City Mayor Eric Adams, who follows a plant-based diet, praised the restaurant’s expansion to the Big Apple in a video.
 “Anyone who knows me knows that I like to eat healthy and plant-based.
 We love our brothers and sisters in Atlanta but it was about time you brought your vegan burgers here to the greatest city in the world,” he said.